 No campaign contributions from companies or PACs.

+Our campaign is the only 100% volunteer at-large campaign — we have no paid staffers or consultants — and all contributions come from ordinary Mainers.
 If elected, I will pursue a municipal clean elections program to get big money out of local politics.

 Everyone who wants to live and work in Portland should be able to afford it, but too many young families, workers and artists are leaving because of our sky-high rents and home prices.
 Other cities have tried creative solutions to the affordability problem — with bold leadership and creative thinking, we can too.